 A soil test will tell you what nutrients are in your soil and what you may need to add (in the form of fertilizer) for successful crop growth.
 Plants need nitrogen, phosphorous and potassium (macronutrients) as will as micronutrients to grow.
 Deficiency or excess of these elements will impact the health and productivity of plants.
 In addition, the pH (acid/alkaline level) of your soil has an impact upon how much of your soil's nutrients your plants will be able to use.
-CCE-Tompkins' Agriculture and Horticulture Programs can provide or arrange several different tests for your soil, and can help you to interpret the results and choose an appropriate course of action if necessary.

-Standard soil nutrient test $10/sample
+Standard soil nutrient test

-Additional tests (available through Agro-One)
+Additional tests (available through Dairy One)